‘One Piece’ Episode 805: Luffy’s Comes Up With A Strategy But Dealing With Cracker’s Soldiers Still A Problem

 — Jamal (@TrafalgarMal) August 19, 2017

 There are One Piece speculations saying that Luffy’s eating of the biscuit soldiers is just one step of the plan.
-Ultimate, Luffy might just be using the biscuits he ate to store enough power to launch a devastating attack to Cracker to finally end the battle.
+Ultimate, Luffy might just be using the biscuits he ate to store enough power to launch a devastating attack against Cracker to finally end the battle.

 [Featured Image by Viz Media]